 Most of our students have full-time jobs or busy contracting schedules.
 We’ve created an intensive timeline that is designed to stretch you.
 But it will still be manageable given your real-life responsibilities and you’ll be surrounded by a community that is truly passionate about learning and growing their skills.

 We’re seeking people of all ages, from all backgrounds, who share a desire to level up their agile coaching and scrum mastery skills.
 We believe that every person we admit to the program will enhance the experience and collective knowledge of the cohort.

 We make the acceptance decision based on your experience in the agile coaching or scrum master role, your open-mindedness and willingness to put in the effort to level up.

 It’s an investment of 1600 nzd.
 Investment into your development and your future.
 And it’s not just the money, it’s the time you’ll be spending as well.

 There are two reasons for the tuition.
 The first is that ACLab requires a significant amount of commitment from you.
 And we know that the higher the stakes the more commitment there is.

 The other reason it’s not free is the time that every group and 1:1 session will be run by Jakub.
 There also might be invited guests.
 The tuition also includes all the feedback you will receive.

 If the cost is to much for you, we totally get it.
 You may consider asking your employer for investing in you.
 After all, the cost of ACLab is much less than a standard agile coaching training with much more time to practice and 1:1 mentoring.

 There is also payment plan available.
 Reach out to us and we can make it work for you.

-If you enroll a group of three or more we offer a discount.Get in touch using this contact form and we’ll get you sorted out.
+If you enrol a group of two or more we offer a discount.Get in touch using this contact form and we’ll get you sorted out.